rbtms/termice/readme.md

 # Configuration
 Currently, termice relies on Mplayer in order to work
-<br>Mplayer path, key mappings and css styes can be set up at /etc/termice
+<br>Mplayer path, intial query and css styes can be set up at /etc/termice

 # Build
 - Install dependencies with npm i